moinejf/abc2svg/README.md

   in the ABC file before rendering (see http://moinejf.free.fr/abcm2ps-doc/fullsvg.xhtml for more information).

-- Playing uses HTML5 audio.
+- Playing uses the HTML5 audio and/or midi APIs.

 - With the editor, if you want to render ABC files which contain `%%abc-include`, you must: